qmk/qmk_firmware/keyboards/handwired/polykb/readme.md

-# PolyKeyboard
+# PolyKybd

 Project progress is documented on https://ko-fi.com/polykb

-Development version of PolyKeyboard (Atom), which uses one OLED display per keycap.
+Development version of PolyKybd, which uses OLED displays in its keycaps.
 Hardware info at https://github.com/thpoll83/PolyKeyboard/tree/master/poly_kb_atom

 Keyboard Maintainer: thpoll83
-Hardware Supported: STM32F407 (not maintained), RP2040
+Hardware Supported: STM32F407 (not maintained any more), RP2040 Hardware Availability:
-Hardware Availability:
  - https://www.raspberrypi.com/products/raspberry-pi-pico/
  - https://stm32-base.org/boards/STM32F407VGT6-STM32F4XX-M.html

 # Build Notes

+## Keyboard Variants

+ - `4x2` and `4x5` were the first dev boards running QMK, these folders are not maintained and also will not compile.
+ - `wave` was the first version of the 72-key split keyboard and is still maintained.
+ - `split` is the next hardware iteration of `wave` with only slight differences.
+Only `split` is actively developed.

 ## Clean